 Seiko’s Spring Drive earns its place on any list of game-changing watch movements solely by virtue of it being an absolutely unique concept, delivered brilliantly.

-Neither one thing or the other, it is the perfect mix of technologies; driven by a conventional mainspring and gear train, but regulated by a quartz oscillator—that needs no battery.
+Neither one thing or the other, it is the perfect mix of technologies; driven by a conventional mainspring and gear train, but regulated by a quartz oscillator – that needs no battery.

-The first Spring Drive mechanism entered the stage at Baselworld 1998, following a turbulent route to production which began some two decades earlier.
+The first Spring Drive mechanism entered the stage at Baselworld 1998, following a turbulent route to production that began some two decades earlier.
 During that time, the entire project was called off twice due to seemingly insurmountable obstacles, mainly concerning the massive power drain of the movement’s IC, or Integrated Circuit.
 After more than 600 prototypes and 230 patents, the brains behind the endeavor, Yoshikazu Akahane, finally cracked the problem and created a caliber like no other.

 By developing what was dubbed Mechatronics, the idea was to blend electronic accuracy with the refinement of mechanical watchmaking.